davarbla/smartContractsAttacks/README.md

 # Solidity Smart Contract Threads:

 "This repository compiles a comprehensive list of Solidity attack vectors, encompassing various vulnerabilities sourced from SWC Registry, DeFi threats, DASP Top-10, and other content sources across the internet.
 Each attack vector is clickable, providing detailed information.
-QuillAudits is committed to actively maintaining and updating this repository."
+"

 ---
 | Attack Threads